KxSystems/docs/docs/wp/data-recovery.md

 ## kdb+tick

-kdb+tick is an architecture which allows the capture, processing and querying of data in real time and historically.
-It typically consists of:

-The feedhandler

-: A feedhandler is a process which captures external data and translates it into kdb+ messages.
-Multiple feed handlers can be used to gather data from a number of different sources and feed it to the kdb+ system for storage and analysis.

-The tickerplant

-: The tickerplant (TP) is a specialized kdb+ process that operates as a link between the client’s data feed and a number of subscribers.
-It receives data from the feedhandler, appends a time stamp to it and saves it to a log file.
-It publishes this data to a real-time database (RDB) and any clients which have subscribed to it, and then purges its tables of data.
-In this way the tickerplant uses very little memory, whilst a full record of intra-day data is maintained in the real-time database.

-Real-time database

-: The real-time database (RDB) holds all the intra-day data in-memory to allow for fast, powerful queries.
-At startup, the RDB sends a message to the tickerplant and receives a reply containing the data schema, the location of the log file, and the number of lines to read from the log file.
-It then receives subsequent updates from the TP as they are published.

-Historical database

-: The historical database (HDB) consists of on-disk kdb+ data, typically split into date partitions.
-A kdb+ process can read this data and memory-map it, allowing for fast queries across a large volume of data.
-The RDB is instructed to save its data to the HDB at EOD.

-This paper will primarily consider the relationship between the TP and RDB and in particular the use of tickerplant logs when recovering lost data in an RDB.
+This paper will primarily consider the relationship between the TP and RDB in a [kdb+tick architecture](../architecture/index.md).
+In particular, the use of tickerplant logs when recovering lost data in an RDB.

 ### Schemas